2-Tetralone

 2-Tetralone is an organic chemical compound with the molecular formula C10H10O.
 This colourless oil is an intermediate in organic synthesis.
 It is a ketone derivative of tetralin, a hydrogenated derivative of naphthalene.

-A related compound is 1-tetralone.
+History and synthesis

+The compound was first obtained by Eugen Bamberger and Wilhelm Lodter in 1893 by dehydrohalogenation of 3-chloro-2-tetralol with hot alkali.

-2-Tetralone is prepared by reductive cleavage of 2-naphthyl ethers.
+2-Tetralone may be prepared by reductive cleavage of 2-naphthyl ethers.

 Applications

 2-Tetralone is an intermediate in the synthesis of a variety of pharmaceutical drugs including L-687,384, nepinalone, napamezole, spirodone, and trioxifene.